 Ecommerce owners can leverage AI-powered pricing software to evaluate market trends and demands in order to set industry-informed prices.

-The weather, time, competition, and trends—to mention a few—are all aspects that impact customer demand, and AI can account for them all.
+The weather, time, competition, and trends—to mention a few—are all aspects that impact customer demand.
+Undoubtedly, AI can account for them all.
 AI can accurately evaluate and estimate demand using this data, and then recommend an optimal price based on it.
-Having adaptive pricing will enable you to adapt to the market, keep better control of your stock, and attract more customers.
+Having adaptive pricing will enable you to adapt to the market.
+It will also help you keep better control of your stock, and attract more customers.

 Fashion retailers can use personalized product recommendations to provide customers with suggestions based on a wide variety of data.
-This data comes from the previous browsing and click history, items that other similar customer profiles browsed and bought, and the current page the customer is viewing.
+This data comes from the previous browsing and click history.
+It further comes from items that other similar customer profiles browsed and bought, and the current page the customer is viewing.
 Personalized product recommendations help you reach the customer with a number of different suggestions:

 Recommending products is one of the most influential AI solutions for retail.
-In fact, personalized product recommendations to drive sales can considerably boost average order value (AOV) and are responsible for up to 29X return on investment.
+In fact, personalized product recommendations to drive sales can considerably boost average order value (AOV).
+They are also responsible for up to 29X return on investment.

 Increased sales numbers